Implementing a Collection of Files

 composer require rekalogika/file-association-entity

-In the following example, we will be creating an entity Product
+In the following example, we will be creating an entity Product that will

-have multiple Image
+have multiple Images.

-You will need your Product
+You will need your Product entity to extend AbstractFile.
+Alternatively, if

 your entity needs to extend another entity, you can use the trait FileTrait